You're replaying the meeting in your head because one moment keeps snagging.

-"You're disorganised" is a personality verdict.
+"You're careless" is a personality verdict.
 People defend their identity.
 It's their job.

 "The draft landed after the review window" is a fact about a Tuesday.
 It's much harder to argue with a Tuesday.